Kururin Squash!

 is a 2004 puzzle video game developed by Eighting and published by Nintendo for the GameCube.
-The game was released exclusively in Japan on October 14, 2004.
-It is the third and final game in the Kururin series as well as the first entry on a home console, following the release of Kuru Kuru Kururin (2001) and Kururin Paradise (2002) on the Game Boy Advance.
+It was released exclusively in Japan on October 14, 2004.
+Kururin Squash! is the third and final game in the Kururin series as well as the first entry on a home console, following the release of Kuru Kuru Kururin (2001) and Kururin Paradise (2002) on the Game Boy Advance.
 The game uses 3D graphics, with 2D artwork of its characters being used on cardboard cutouts outside of gameplay.

-Kururin Squash! received generally positive reviews from critics, with it being considered one of the best Japanese-exclusive GameCube games.
-Selling less than 20,000 copies, it is the lowest-selling Kururin game, and it is Nintendo's second worst-performing GameCube game in Japan.
+Kururin Squash! is a maze navigation game where the player attempts to reach the goal at the end for a high score.
+It introduces coins, enemies, and bosses in its levels, with multiple new vehicles being used to overcome specific obstacles.
+Kururin Squash! received generally positive reviews from critics for its gameplay, visuals, and style, with mixed opinions on its difficulty.
+It is considered to be one of the best Japanese-exclusive GameCube games; however, selling less than 20,000 copies, it is the lowest-selling Kururin game, and it is Nintendo's second worst-performing GameCube game in Japan.

 Gameplay

 Kururin piloting the Helibokaan during the boss fight against Professor Isogashima in the first world.

-The player controls Kururin, pilot of the Helirin, by navigating mazes while avoiding walls and other obstacles.
+The player controls Kururin, a bird who pilots the Helirin, a constantly spinning helicopter, by navigating mazes while avoiding walls and other obstacles.
 The player can hold down buttons on the GameCube controller to adjust the speed at which the Helirin spins and the speed of the Helirin itself.
 Kururin has three hearts by default, and each stage contains checkpoints where their hearts can be refilled.
 If the player hits any obstacles, they lose a heart, and three seconds are added to the in-game timer, with the goal being to complete each stage in the least amount of time for a high score.
-In the game's single-player mode, the player can select whether to control a larger or more compact Helirin, a method of adjusting the game difficulty.
+In the single-player mode, the player can select whether to control a larger or more compact Helirin, a method of adjusting difficulty.
 Two modes are available from the start, the Adventure mode with the stages and story, as well as a Challenge mode where the player attempts to complete the stages as fast as possible.
 After completing the Adventure mode, a third mode is unlocked where the player controls the center sphere of the Helirin, which does not feature the rotating helicopter blades, but can't stop moving.
 After completing this mode, the Extra mode is unlocked, featuring rotated versions of the stages.